By Gaisce Coordinator Michelle Murray

-In 2002 Mary Chidgey, a former nurse in KH, while living in Zambia asked the Gaisce students to raise some money for a local charity school established by Trojart Hartmann, a German Lutheran missionary.
+In 2002, Mary Chidgey, a former KH nurse, while living in Zambia asked the Gaisce students to raise some money for a local charity school established by Trojart Hartmann, a German Lutheran missionary.
 The school was located in the local shanty town Makalulu on the outskirts of Kabwe.
-It was, at the time, the largest shanty town north of Soweto n RSA.
+It was, at the time, the largest shanty town north of Soweto.
 The school educates, medicates, clothes and feeds the children.
 We embarked on what would be a hugely successful project, raising thousands of euro.

 We employed local men and doubled the capacity of the school, built a toilet block and sank a well.
 Prior to sinking the well the school would close during a cholera outbreaks.
 The well meant there was clean water for the whole community.
 Our fundraising was so successful (Celtic Tiger days!) that we were able to build two more country schools and sink two more wells.

 On a further trip in 2006 we built Chilillila Centre, a preschool for vulnerable children, with aids testing and counselling rooms for the community.
 This was also the base for our community outreach programme.

 By now Mary had established Ranchhod Hospice; Mary felt strongly that people should be able to die with dignity.
 In many instances people who were very ill would come to the hospice, but on receiving nourishing food and medical treatment would improve significantly and return to their families for a number of months before ultimately returning to the hospice.

 The Busy Bees grandmothers group was set up.
 These grandmothers were raising their Aids-orphaned grandchildren.
 In other initiatives KH funded Singer sewing machines and the Busy Bees make items to sell at the market.
 We bought piglets and a sausage-making machine (yes!), beads to make Zulu bead items, a peanut butter making machine to sell peanut butter at the market and seeds to grow vegetables.
 All profits are used to buy food for their families.